lerethel/todo-list-api/README.md

 - Accepts the following query parameters:
   - `limit`: the number of to-dos per page, a **required** parameter
   - `page`: the page number, a **required** parameter
-  - `sort`: the accepted values to sort by are "title," "timestamp," and/or "description," separated by a whitespace.
+  - `sort`: the accepted values to sort by are "title," "createdAt," and/or "description," separated by a whitespace.
 The default order is ascending; put a minus sign before a value to sort the list in descending order.
-For example, `sort=timestamp -title` will sort the list first by `timestamp` in ascending order and then by `title` in descending order
+For example, `sort=createdAt -title` will sort the list first by `createdAt` in ascending order and then by `title` in descending order
   - `filter`: accepts a date in the format "yyyy-mm-dd" to get records after this date or "yyyy-mm-dd:yyyy-mm-dd" to get records between the dates

 `PUT /todos/:id`